Thomsch/tellina_user_experiment/experiment_design_doc.md

   2. Handle `.noveriy` commands:
      - All user meta-commands are `.noverify` commands.
 The initial configuration command run by the user is also a `.noverify` command.
-     - Output verification will not be performed on these commands.
-     - The check is done by looking for the existence of the file `.noverify` in the `.infrastructure` directory.
+     - Check for the existence of the file
+        `.noverify` in the `.infrastructure` directory.
+        - If it exists, output verification is not performed.
+        - If `.noverify` is not empty and the content is "giveup", set the status to "giveup".
         - The file is removed immediately after the check.
-    - If `.noverify` is not empty and the content is "giveup", set the status to "giveup".
   3. Check if the command in `.command` is correct.
      - Does this by running `verify_output.py $task_code $(cat .command)` and checking its exit code.